eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with parallel computing, GPU/CUDA, DSP, and OpenCL programming is a plus.
 	- Top-tier conference publication records, including but not limited to CVPR, ICCV, ECCV, NIPS, ICML, is a strong plus.
 	- Location: Taipei/Hsinchu/USA_San Diego/Shenzhen/Zhuhai
++ skill set:
+	- Personality Traits
+		* Ability to work independently under tight deadlines with accountability.
+		* Strong results driven personality with a high level of enthusiasm, energy and confidence.
+		* Strong problem-solving skills.
+	- Required Skills
+		* In-depth knowledge of various Natural Language Processing/Understanding (NLP/NLU) domains such as entity extraction, speech recognition, topic modeling, parsing, question answering, etc.
+		* Expertise in text mining (probabilistic topic model, word association mining, ontology learning, semantic similarity, etc.)
+		* Expertise in NLP/NLU (word representation, relation extraction, natural language inference, semantic parsing, etc.)
+		* Excellent background in Machine Learning (generative model, discriminative model, neural network, regression, classification, clustering, etc.)
+		* Experience in deep learning on NLP/NLU is a big plus
+		* Extensive experiences in using NLP related techniques/algorithms such as HMM, CRF, deep learning & recurrent ANN, word2vec/doc2vec, Bayesian modeling, etc.
+		* Experience in applied statistics including sampling approaches, modeling, and data mining techniques
+		* Experience in building analytical models and working with structured and unstructured data
+		* Experience with data structures and algorithms; ability to work in a Unix environment and building robust data processing and analytics pipelines
+		* Contributions to research communities, e.g. ACL, NIPS, ICML, EMNLP, etc. is a Plus
+	- Responsibilities:
+		* You will be part of a high impact team that's building the next generation of intelligence and language understanding for Cuddle
+		* Build text/voice-based search engine and question answering system for Cuddle
+		* You'll utilize the latest techniques in AI, ML (including Deep Learning approaches) and NLU
+		* Build topic analysis, text classification, named entity recognition methods for unstructured and semi-structured data
+		* Develop and perform text classification using methods such as logistic regression, decision trees, SVM and maximum entropy classifiers
+		* Perform text mining, generate and test working hypotheses, prepare and analyze historical data and identify patterns
+		* Generate creative solutions (patents) and publish research results in top conferences (papers)
+	- Qualifications
+		* Master's degree in Mathematics, Statistics, Computer Science, or related fields
+		* 2+ years of ML + NLP experience
+		* Software programming in Java or Python
+		* Knowledge of SQL and NoSQL databases
+		* Knowledge of open source machine learning libraries like scikit-learn, tensorflow, NLP tool as NLTK
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.

+###	Machine Learning Systems for Human-Computer Interaction

++ skill set:
+	- We are looking for Research Scientist interns who have applied experience in the fields of in the fields of NLP, human-computer interaction, user behavioral analysis and/or the intersection of HCI, NLP and Machine Learning including algorithmic bias.
+We are open to a variety of approaches and methods to answer research questions related to how people interact and engage with Spotify.
+You will be part of an interdisciplinary team focused on making every user interaction with Spotify amazing through personalization and discovery, and in the process pushing state of the art and contributing to the wider research community by publishing papers.
+We work on a broad range of Spotify features – personalized playlists such as Discover Weekly and Daily Mix, the Homepage, Search and other ML systems powering recommendations of music and podcasts to 180 million users with billions of interactions.
+	- You are currently in a PhD program in human-computer interaction, psychology, NLP, statistics, IR/search/agents, data science or related area.
+	- You have publications in top tier venues such as CHI, ACL, UbiComp, SIGIR, Interspeech, HRI, CSCW, RecSys, or related.
+	- You are intrigued by how interaction design, data collection strategies, and people's perceptions affect Machine Learning outcomes.
+	- You have a demonstrated interest in speech/natural language, personalized recommendations, crowdsourcing, diversity in AI – and music or podcasts.
+	- You are a creative problem-solver who is passionate about digging into complex problems and devising new approaches to reach results.
+	- You have experience with the complexities of real-world data, and understand the value of both in-depth, qualitative and web-scale, quantitative data working together to create a deep understanding of people's interaction with technology.
++ skill set:
+	- We are looking for Research Scientist interns who have applied experience in the field of machine learning, machine Intelligence, user behavioural analysis, IR, NLP, and more broadly, AI.
+You will be part of an interdisciplinary team focused on making every user interaction with Spotify amazing through personalisation and discovery, and in the process pushing state of the art and contributing to the wider research community by publishing papers.
+We work on a broad range of Spotify features – personalised playlists such as Discover Weekly and Daily Mix, the Homepage, Search and other ML systems powering recommendations.
+	- Courses: PhD programme in Computer Science, Data Science, or related areas with a strong computational focus.
+	- Experience: Publications in top tier venues such as WWW, SIGIR, WSDM, RecSys, CHI, KDD, AAAI, ACL, NeurIPS, ICML, or related, in the following topics: search, marketplace research, recommendations, user understanding, large scale experimentation, linguistics or (more broadly) machine learning.